-[even if named differently], which may be transferred in from other programs).
+To complete the entire Greats Honors Program-the goal for a complete liberal education-requires completing the courses on the curriculum chart (HERE); or substantially equivalent courses [even if named differently], which may be transferred in from other programs).
 The courses may be completed in any order: the order on the curriculum chart is simply a suggested order.
 They may also be completed at any pace the student desires: again, the curriculum chart merely offers a suggested pace, not a required pace.

 To receive The Greats Honors Program diploma evidencing completion of the high school honors program, students must complete a minimum of one year (two semesters) and at least 25% of their courses while enrolled in the Greats Honors Program, and including a minimum of one year in the Great Books Program.
 The other courses may be completed elsewhere, provided they are reasonably similar courses, of high school level or greater.
 Simply contact us for any help needed in determining what courses taken elsewhere qualify–we use a flexible, reasonable approach.

-Students interested in substituting some other of The Great Courses Plus™ for one or more of those listed on the GHP curriculum chart #2, not already listed as acceptable substitutions just below the chart, may request permission to do so, which will ordinarily be granted for up to two such substitutions, provided the courses are academic in nature (e.g., not cooking classes) and of approximately the same number of lectures.
+Students interested in substituting some other courses of Wondrium™ for one or more of those listed on the GHP curriculum chart #2, not already listed as acceptable substitutions just below the chart, may request permission to do so, which will ordinarily be granted for up to two such substitutions, provided the courses are academic in nature (e.g., not cooking classes) and of approximately the same number of lectures.
 For example a student may be more interested in history than math, and so may wish to substitute a history course for Precalculus and Trigonometry; or another philosophy course in place of the second Chemistry course (Our Universe and How It Works).
 More than two such substitutions require special permission.

 GREAT BOOKS ACADEMY HIGH SCHOOL DIPLOMA REQUIREMENTS